Kingdom Hearts: Story

-Sometime later after the events of the game, Sora, Riku, and Kairi receive a letter from King Mickey.
-The letter, written by Mickey during the events of Kingdom Hearts Coded, describes the parts of their past that Naminé learned while restoring Sora's memory.
-As they read the letter, they learn of Xehanort's true identity as a Keyblade Master who sought the secrets of the Keyblade War which created their current reality and the fates that befall the apprentices of his friend Eraqus during the events of Kingdom Hearts Birth by Sleep: Terra having ended up possessed by Xehanort and made into the original being that Xehanort's Heartless and Xemnas were split from; Ventus sacrificing his heart by fighting his dark counterpart Vanitas, while trying to prevent Xehanort from recreating the legendary χ-blade which allows the user to control Kingdom Hearts, and hiding within four-year-old Sora's heart; and new Keyblade Master Aqua trapped within the Realm of Darkness while an amnesic Xehanort ended up Ansem's apprentice alongside his accomplice Braig (Xigbar's original self).
-King Mickey also discovers that the destruction of "Ansem" and Xemnas has led to Xehanort's restoration.
-To combat the new threat Xehanort poses, Sora and Riku take an exam to attain the Mark of Mastery that will allow them to become Keyblade Masters themselves.
+During Kingdom Hearts Coded, Mickey writes a letter to Sora, Riku, and Kairi about parts of their past that Naminé learned while restoring Sora's memory.
+After receiving the letter, they learn that Xehanort is a Keyblade Master who sought the secrets of the Keyblade War that shaped the fates of his friend's, Eraqus, apprentices during the events of Kingdom Hearts Birth by Sleep.
+Terra became possessed by Xehanort, with his heart being transferred to a Heartless known as the Dark Figure that serves Ansem.
+Ventus sacrificed his heart to prevent Xehanort from recreating the χ-blade, which allows the user to control Kingdom Hearts; separated from his body, Ventus' heart was absorbed into Sora's, while Aqua placed his comatose body in Castle Oblivion.
+Aqua later became trapped within the Realm of Darkness, while an amnesiac Xehanort became Ansem's apprentice alongside Braig.
+Mickey also discovers that the destruction of "Ansem" and Xemnas has led to Xehanort's restoration.
+To combat the new threat Xehanort poses, Sora and Riku take the Mark of Mastery exam to become Keyblade Masters.

-During the test in Kingdom Hearts 3D: Dream Drop Distance, Sora and Riku enter the Realm of Sleep where they encounter a young version of Xehanort who can travel through time.
-The two Keyblade wielders also learn how Xehanort has long manipulated events since Birth by Sleep with Organization XIII's true purpose in providing thirteens vessels for him to inhabit and use against seven hearts of pure light in an ultimate battle to recreate the χ-blade.
-But Sora's interference forced Xehanort to retrieve his alternate selves, Marluxia, Larxene, Demyx, Luxord, Vanitas, and Xion from across time in Replica bodies to form his ideal Organization XIII with Xigbar, Saix, and Vexen.
-Sora is narrowly saved from being Xehanort's final vessel with the aid of Lea (Axel's original self) and Riku learns about data that Ansem the Wise had implanted within Sora during his year-long sleep, which may be used to save those connected to Sora.
-At the end of the exam, Riku is declared a Keyblade Master; in Kingdom Hearts HD 2.8 Final Chapter Prologue, Sora embarks on another journey to regain his "Power of Waking" while Riku helps Mickey find Aqua, Yen Sid training Kairi and Lea so they can help in the final battle against Xehanort and keep him from the Princesses of Heart.
+During the test in Kingdom Hearts 3D: Dream Drop Distance, Sora and Riku encounter a young version of Xehanort who can travel through time.
+The two Keyblade wielders learn how Xehanort has manipulated events since Birth by Sleep with Organization XIII's true purpose to provide thirteen vessels for him to use against seven hearts of pure light in a battle to recreate the χ-blade.
+Sora's interference forces Xehanort to retrieve his alternate selves, Marluxia, Larxene, Demyx, Luxord, Vanitas, and Xion from across time in Replica bodies to form his ideal Organization XIII with Xigbar, Saïx, and Vexen.
+Sora is narrowly saved from being Xehanort's final vessel, and Riku learns about Ansem the Wise's secret plan to save those connected to Sora.
+At the end of the exam, Riku is declared a Keyblade Master; in Kingdom Hearts HD 2.8 Final Chapter Prologue, Sora embarks on a journey to regain his "Power of Waking" while Riku helps Mickey find Aqua.
+Yen Sid begins training Kairi and Lea so they can help battle against Xehanort.